makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "Dumb joke.
 I do tarot readings on the side."

 "Really?"
 Sélène blinked.
-"I mean, it fits.
+"I mean, I guess it fits.
 Madame Malina with a wicked pack of cards."

 Malina laughed and shook her head, "I'm no clairvoyant.
 I did make us food, though.
 Ready to eat now?"